juanmanuel0963/golang_aws_terraform_jenkins/README.md

 These CRUD functions are call by AWS Lambda functions.

 ## AWS API Gateway
-The main purpose of this lab is to show how to create a microservices backend with AWS and lambda functions in Golang.
+The main purpose of this lab is to show how to create a microservices backend with AWS, lambda functions and GRPC functions written in Golang.
 So the first estep is to expose an API which is publicly available.